Joumanasalahedin/zapgaze/endpoints.md

 ## 3. Calibration (Local Acquisition Agent)

 Before starting the Go/No-Go task, calibrate the eye-tracker.
-Run the local agent on the participant’s machine:
+Run the local agent on the participant's machine:

 Host: `http://localhost:9000`